robinvanemden/sensors/README.md

 The Lunar Lander assignment requires you to implement a filter while working around these limits.

-The most creative solution can win a PyBoard (for those interested in owning one).

 ### MQTT mini-exercise

 [MQTT chat](mqtt)